Crucible-Standard/.github/profile/README.md

-The Crucible Standard
+# The Crucible Standard

-The Crucible Standard Organization Github
+The Crucible Standard Organization Github Page

 # APIs